Enerril/MajestyTrainer/README.md

 # MajestyTrainer
-Simple hook trainer for game Majesty The Fantasy Kingdom Sim
+Simple hook trainer for game Majesty The Fantasy Kingdom Sim.

+Dll must be in the same folder with exe. >.<